Fill in your details below

 Our team will contact you to arrange a consultation as soon as possible.

-After an initial detoxification, rehabilitation treatment begins and the causes of addictions will start to be uncovered.
+After an initial detoxification, rehabilitation begins – in the form of primary treatment – and the causes of addictions will start to be uncovered.

 Therapy sessions reveal the reasons for relevant behavior patterns and will provide patients with the tools needed to change their responses to the daily triggers that have been forming part of their addictive and dysfunctional behaviors.